Developer FAQ

 Some driver is not working with my hardware, what can I do?

-Read this section and ask us for instructions in the Matrix chat.
+Read the Debug Methods section and ask us for instructions in the Matrix chat.